hinsonan/machine_learning_cs7641/unsupervised_learning_dim_reduction/notes.md

-run all 4 algorithms on orginal data run both clustering algorithms on the new data reduction datasets for 1 dataset dim reduction and compare neural net performance from paper 1 run clustering and inrroduce these new features into the neural net (clustering labels as features,etc...) you can add these to existing features or run them on their own
+run all 4 algorithms on orginal data run both clustering algorithms on the new data reduction datasets for 1 dataset dim reduction and compare neural net performance from paper 1 run clustering and introduce these new features into the neural net (clustering labels as features,etc...) you can add these to existing features or run them on their own

 ## clustering details